tinyplex/tinybase/site/guides/1_the_basics/5_listening_to_stores.md

 level of the Store hierarchy, and the way you register listeners is no
 exception:

+- Listen to Values with the addValuesListener method.
+- Listen to Value Ids with the addValueIdsListener method.
+- Listen to a Value with the addValueListener method.

+And for tabular data:

 - Listen to Tables with the addTablesListener method.
 - Listen to Table Ids with the addTableIdsListener method.
 - Listen to a Table with the addTableListener method.